Chuck Taylor shoes have changed in subtle ways over the years....

 These galleries show how each detail on the black high top Chuck Taylor shoe has changed over the years.
 With the ankle patch notice how they are cut differently, with made in USA pairs in the 1980s and 1990s having a little extra tab at the top, perfectly circular cuts for the 1960s and 2000s pairs, and jagged cuts for the 1970s pairs.
 Notice also the changes in lettering, brightness, and size between the different decades.

 The All Star heel patches look remarkably the same throughout the decades shown here; the main change occurred in the mid 1970s when dark blue heel patches with white writing were replaced with white patches with black writing.
-The main change since then was the elimination of the Made in USA line at the bottom of the patch when manufacturing was moved to Asia. (the Made in USA line was worn off in the 1980s pair)
+The main change since then was the elimination of the Made in USA line at the bottom of the patch when manufacturing was moved to Asia. (the Made in USA line was worn off in the 1980s pair).
+In the second decade of this century, the word Converse was added to the patch and the circular R registered symbol was removed.

 The inner stitching included an extra canvas piece in shoes made before 1990.
 In that decade the canvas piece was eliminated and the stitching went straight down the shoe where the tongue and upper canvas meets the toe cap.
 When manufacture switched to Asia in this decade the stitching style changed to continue the double cross black stitching you see on the inside of the tongue all the way down to the insole.
 The Made in Viet Nam shoes are also distinguished by the presence of an extra small Chuck Taylor logo label sewn onto the underside of the tongue just before the tongue meets the toe cap on the inside of each shoe.